');

 About Hillside, IL

-Hillside is a small community in Illinois with a population of 8,133 residents.
-The median household income is $70,772 per year, which is above the national average.
-The median age in Hillside is 42.6 years.
+Hillside is a small town located in Illinois with a population of 8,133 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,772 per year, which is 6% below the national median of $75,149.
+The median age of 42.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Hillside, IL